-Term Description afflux A flow to or toward an area. aquifer A water bearing stratum of permeable rock, sand, or gravel, able to transmit substantial quantities of water. assessable vegetation Vegetation in which clearing is assessable development under Schedule 3, Part 1, Table 4, Item 1 of the SPA. benthic substrate Pertaining to the bottom of a body of water. biodiversity Biodiversity is short for "biological diversity".
-It describes the natural diversity of native wildlife, together with the environmental conditions necessary for their survival and includes: regional diversity, that is, the diversity of the landscape components of a region, and the functional relationships that affect environmental conditions within ecosystems; b) ecosystem diversity, that is, the diversity of the different types of communities formed by living organisms and the relations between them; c) species diversity, that is, the diversity of species; and d) genetic diversity, that is, the diversity of genes within each species. bunding An artificial created boundary, usually in the form of an embankment used to prevent sediment and substances from entering a water steam or storage facility. cathodic protection Method of protection for iron and steel against electrochemical corrosion community An assemblage of interdependent populations of different species (plants and animals) interacting with one another, and living in a particular area. controlled action An action that a person proposes to take is a controlled action if the taking of the action by the person without approval under part 9 of the EPBC Act for the purposes of a controlling provision of part 3 would be prohibited by the provision.
-Controlling provisions include World Heritage, National Heritage, Wetlands of international importance, Listed threatened species and communities, Listed migratory species, Nuclear actions and Marine environment.
-CORVEG Queensland Herbarium's site based floristic data set containing field survey data downstream In the direction of flow of a stream or river, i.e. away from the source. ecosystem A biophysical environment containing a community of organisms. effluent Outflow of treated wastewater. ephemeral Transitory, short lived.
+T Description Term Description afflux A flow to or toward an area. aquifer A water bearing stratum of permeable rock, sand, or gravel, able to transmit substantial quantities of water. assessable vegetation benthic substrate Vegetation in which clearing is assessable development under Schedule 3, Part 1, Table 4, Item 1 of the SPA.
+Pertaining to the bottom of a body of water. biodiversity Biodiversity is short for 'biological diversity'.
+It describes the natural diversity of native wildlife, together with the environmental conditions necessary for their survival and includes: regional diversity, that is, the diversity of the landscape components of a region, and the functional relationships that affect environmental conditions within ecosystems ecosystem diversity, that is, the diversity of the different types of communities formed by living organisms and the relations between them c) species diversity, that is, the diversity of species d) genetic diversity, that is, the diversity of genes within each species. bunding An artificial created boundary, usually in the form of an embankment used to prevent sediment and substances from entering a water steam or storage facility. cathodic protection Method of protection for iron and steel against electrochemical corrosion community An assemblage of interdependent populations of different species (plants and animals) interacting with one another, and living in a particular area. controlled action An action that a person proposes to take is a controlled action if the taking of the action by the person without approval under Part 9 of the EPBC Act, for the purposes of a controlling provision of Part 3, would be prohibited by the provision.
+Controlling provisions include World Heritage, National Heritage, wetlands of international importance, listed threatened species and communities, listed migratory species, nuclear actions and marine environment.
+CORVEG Queensland Herbarium's site based floristic data set containing field survey data downstream In the direction of flow of a stream or river, i.e. away from the source. ecosystem A biophysical environment containing a community of organisms. effluent Outflow of treated wastewater ephemeral Transitory, short lived endangered A species is endangered if: there have not been thorough searches conducted for the wildlife and the wildlife has not been seen in the wild over a period that is appropriate for the life cycle or form of the wildlife; or the habitat or distribution of the wildlife has been reduced to an extent that the wildlife may be in danger of extinction; or the population size of the wildlife has declined, or is likely to decline, to an extent that the wildlife may be in danger of extinction; or continues.